Official iOS 26 & iPadOS 26 Compatibility List

 If you want a sneak peek at the new features, you can have it, but at the cost of stability.
 The Developer Betas for iOS 26 and iPadOS 26 will be released today to download for Apple Developer Program members.

 Apple has announced a lot of things today.
 You may also be interested in the macOS 26 Tahoe features and compatibility list.
+We have articles on watchOS 26, alongside the supported models, tvOS 26 and its supported models, and visionOS 26 as well.